Worldking72/harish/README.md

-# how to run and setup websocket backend implementation locally
+# How to run and setup websocket backend implementation locally
 1.install python higher than 3.7
 2.install the 'websocket' library
-3. pip install websockets
+3.pip install websockets
 ## Create a websocket server
 1.Create a new folder in vs code name is 'websocket_server.py' in desktop to folder 2.implement the websocket server in the path of the specific folder